Disk I/O error as computer starts

 Floppy diskette, CD, or DVD disc in the computer

 If you are attempting to boot the computer from a floppy diskette, CD, or other disc follow the below recommendations.
-If you are not attempting to boot from a diskette or disc make sure no floppy diskette or CD is in the computer since the computer may be trying to boot from a non-bootable disk, which is causing this error.
+Make sure no floppy diskette or CD is in the computer since the computer may be trying to boot from a non-bootable disk, which may cause this error.

 - Remove the floppy diskette or CD from the computer and put it back in and press any key to continue.

 - Try rebooting the computer.

 - Try booting the diskette or disc in a different computer.
 If that computer can boot without the error it is likely you have a problem with your drive.

 No diskette or CD disc in the computer